Concept-Guided Chain-of-Thought Prompting for Pairwise Comparison Scoring of Texts with Large Language Models: Application Results

+We compare both scores with the number of human coders that labeled a tweet as containing aversion to Republicans or aversion to Democrats.
+Despite the differences in granularity between the discrete labels assigned by human coders and the continuous measures estimated using our proposed approach, we can gain insights into the overall prevalence and intensity of aversion expressed in the tweets by comparing the number of coders labeling each tweet as containing aversion to the distribution of tweets along the estimated scores.

+We first compare the aversion to Republicans CGCoT pairwise scores against the number of human coders that labeled a tweet as containing aversion to Republicans (Figure~\ref{fig:aversionreps_humancoders}).
+We find a positive correlation between these two measures.
+We note that the wider distribution of CGCoT pairwise scores for tweets with two or three coders labeling a tweet as containing aversion to Republicans is a function of the pairwise comparisons: tweets that do not contain any aversion to Republicans tend to tie with each other in matchups, resulting in scores ``clumping.''
+In the Appendix, we examine the tweets with the lowest aversion to Republicans CGCoT pairwise scores among tweets labeled by three coders as containing aversion to Republicans.

+We repeat this exercise for aversion to Democrats.
+We also find a positive correlation when comparing aversion to Democrats CGCoT pairwise scores against the number of human coders that labeled a tweet as containing aversion to Democrats.
+Figure~\ref{fig:aversiondems_humancoders} illustrates this comparison.
+In the Appendix, we again examine the tweets with the lowest aversion to Democrats CGCoT pairwise scores among tweets labeled by three coders as containing aversion to Democrats.

+We also calculate Spearman's rank correlations between human labels and an array of text scoring methods, including CGCoT pairwise scores.
+We do this for both types of aversion using (1) Wordfish with the tweets only; (2) Wordfish with the tweets' concept-specific breakdowns; (3) the pairwise comparison approach with GPT-3.5 using the tweets only (``non-CGCoT tweets-only pairwise scores''); and (4) CGCoT pairwise scores.

-The primary goal of Wordfish \parencite{wordfish_slapin_proksch} is to estimate the position of a document along a single dimension.
-The assumption is that the rate that tweet $i$ mentions word $j$ is drawn from a Poisson distribution.
+Wordfish is one of the most popular unsupervised text scoring methods in the social and political sciences and has been used in many recent works \cite{bailey2023measuring}.
+The primary goal of Wordfish \cite{wordfish_slapin_proksch} is to estimate the position of a document along a single dimension.
+The assumption is that the rate at which tweet $i$ mentions word $j$ is drawn from a Poisson distribution.
 The functional form of the model is

-where $y_{ij}$ is the count of word $j$ in tweet $i$, $\alpha$ is the set of tweet fixed effects, $\psi$ is the set of word fixed effects, $\beta$ is an estimate of a word-specific weight that reflects the importance of word $j$ in discriminating between positions, and $\omega_i$ is tweet $i$'s position.
-We fit this model using quanteda R package \parencite{quanteda}.